 Security Concerns with iFrames

-Page Speed and SEO Issues
+Impact on Page Speed and SEO

-Limited Branding Options
+Limited Branding and Customization Options

 No Built-In Analytics